By Joe Ballent

 Plan Ahead And Prepare

-LNT advises along broad trip lines such as developing contingency plans and preparing for the worst, while also addressing small-scale details like recommending repackaging food to cut down on waste.
+LNT advises along broad trip lines such as developing contingency plans and preparing for the worst.
+It also addresses small-scale details like recommending repackaging food to cut down on waste.

 Travel and Camp on Durable Surfaces

 LNT makes specific mention of the riparian zone, which is the lush ecosystem in the immediate vicinity of the water corridor.
 In the Utah desert, the riparian zone makes up a single-digit percentage of the total land, but harbors over 80% of the living species.
-Holiday takes care to camp in established, permitted campgrounds and guides educate guests on how to minimize impact on these campgrounds.
+Holiday takes care to camp in established, permitted campgrounds.
+The guides educate guests on how to minimize impact on these campgrounds.

 Dispose of Waste Properly